 There are also specific plagiarism examples that one can face among the journalists like the famous Rick Bragg controversy that has been discovered in 2003.
 The problem was with the bylines that have been basely composed by a freelance writer via interviews and the sources.
 It's one of those plagiarism cases that can also be encountered among musicians or fashion artists who do not give due credit or remain honest about their sources.

 How to Avoid Plagiarism in Journalism

-As we explore certain plagiarism cases in journalism, it becomes obvious that one has to implement different methodologies and ways how to avoid plagiarism when brainstorming ideas or scanning through events or historical reporting.
+As we explore certain plagiarism cases in journalism or plagiarism on social media, it becomes obvious that one has to implement different methodologies and ways how to avoid it when brainstorming ideas or scanning through events or historical reporting.
 While the simplest way to avoid plagiarism is staying honest and providing every reference when some idea is not entirely yours, there are still additional solutions worth mentioning: